menu

 Overview

 Poy Sippi is a tiny town located in the state of Wisconsin.
 With a population of 379 people and just one neighborhood, Poy Sippi is the 474th largest community in Wisconsin.
-Much of the housing stock in Poy Sippi was built prior to World War II, making it one of the older and more historic towns in the country.
+Poy Sippi has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce